Ahead of the Curve book jacket

 Figure 7-5

-Not surprisingly, peak gains in manufacturing (industrial production) are usually followed, typically two to four quarters later (shaded ovals), by peak increases in capital spending (spending on plant and equipment that increases production capacity).
+Not surprisingly, peak gains in manufacturing (industrial production) are usually followed, typically two to four quarters later (shaded ovals), by peak increases in capital spending (which includes spending on plant and equipment that increases production capacity).
+The same is true in reverse at economic troughs.
 The relationship appears somewhat more coincident at economic troughs.
+Economists rarely adequately forecast the dimension of this multiplier effect.

 Sources: Capital spending: Bureau of Economic Analysis Industrial production (manufacturing): Federal Reserve